chengdada123/Proxmox-VE-for-WHMCS/README.md

 ## 📋 1.
 PREP: Upload & Configure the Module

-**Check the System Requirements above, and resolve any blockers to using Proxmox VE for WHMCS.**
+**First, read the above System Requirements, and resolve any blockers to using Proxmox VE for WHMCS.**

 ### 👥 PVE: User x2 Requirement (API & VNC users)